 Jason Williams and Cristiano Beretta

 Taking over responsibility for your bar’s cocktail list can be a daunting thing: you might tweak things here and there, but you also might need to give the thing a complete overhaul.
 Where do you start?
+Here’s some tips on how to write a cocktail list.

 We’ve spoken with some award-winning talent to demystify the work involved in putting together a good list.
 The Keystone Group’s bars manager, Jason Williams, took out Bar Manager of the Year this year, and his work with The Rook’s bar manager, Cristiano Beretta, saw them get a nomination for Cocktail List of the Year.